RUB-EP1/ExercisesDataAnalysisWS2425/exercises/sheet-03.md

 ## Exercise 1

-Add a second Gaussian to your fit model, fit the data again, and compute the Hessian matrix. <br>
-Use that to compute the uncertainty of the signal yield for the new decay process. <br>
+Add a second Gaussian to your fit model, fit the data again, and compute the Hessian matrix.
+Use that to compute the uncertainty of the signal yield for the new decay process.
-Make a plot of the correlation matrix of fit parameters using the `heatmap` color-palette.

 > [!TIP]
 > Look at the [pdglive](https://pdglive.lbl.gov/Particle.action?init=0&node=S045&home=BXXX040) website of the $\Xi_c^+$ particle to get a good starting parameter for the mean of your second Gaussian.